 ABSTRACT

-Background:The emergence and spread of antibiotic resistance, as well as theevolution of new strains of disease causing agents, are of great concern to the global health community.
+Background:The emergence and spread of antibiotic resistance, as well as theevolution of new strains of disease-causing agents, are of great concern to the global health community.
 Effective treatment of a disease entails the development of new pharmaceuticals or some potential source of novel drugs.
 Commonly used medicinal plants of our community could be an excellent source of drugs to fight off this problem.

-Aims:This study is focused on exploring the antimicrobial properties of the plants that are commonly being used as traditional medicines.
+Aims:This study is focused on exploring the antibacterialproperties of the plants that are commonly being used as traditional medicines.

 Methods:Five methanol extracts from Salvia officinalis, Commiphoramyrrha, Boswellia carteril, Saussurea lappa and Dracaena cinnabari were examined for their antibacterial activities against most common bacterial oral pathogen, Streptococcus mutans.
 The antibacterial testing was carried out by using the disc diffusion and broth micro-dilution assays.
 Checkerboard technique was performed to investigate the effects of combination of the Salvia officinalis, Commiphoramyrrha, Saussurea lappa and Dracaena cinnabari with chlorohexidine.

-Results:We have observed that, all methanol extracts of five plants were effective against streptococcus mutans with inhibition zone diameter ranging from 63.6 to 21 mm.
-The results of the microdilution assay confirmed that the Salvia officinalis, Commiphoramyrrha, Saussurea lappa and Dracaena cinnabariwere effective against the streptococcus mutans, exhibiting MIC values, ranging from 0.31 to 0.156 mg/ml.
-Whereas the Boswellia carteril showed great activity against streptococcus mutansdisc diffusion assay, with inhibition zone 25 mm, the results of the microdilution assay not confirmed this antibacterial activity with MIC value of ˃ 5 mg/ml.Isobologram and FIC indices indicated that these combinations produced synergetic effects against streptococcus mutans.
+Results:Methanol extracts of the five plants were effective against Streptococcus mutans with diameter zone of inhibition ranging from 63.6 to 21.0 mm.
+The results of the microdilution assay confirmed that the Salvia officinalis, Commiphoramyrrha, Saussurea lappa and Dracaena cinnabariwere effective against the Streptococcus mutans, exhibiting MIC values, ranging from 0.310 to 0.156 mg/ml.
+Whereas Boswellia carteril showed great activity against Streptococcus mutansin disc diffusion assay with inhibition zone of 25 mm.
+Theresults of the microdilution assay not confirmed this antibacterial activity with MIC value of ˃ 5 mg/ml.Isobologram and FIC indices indicated that these combinations produced synergetic effects against streptococcus mutans.

 Conclusion:The results of our study indicate that the methanol extracts of plants used in this study have an antibacterial effect even at low concentration against the carcinogenic Streptococcus mutans bacteria, and they may be possible to combat Streptococcus mutans to increase the effectiveness of oral hygiene practices by incorporating the extracts of these plants into anticariousagents such as Toothpastes and mouthwash.